mrciolino/wiki-backup/timeline.md

 - Bazzdows draws a card and is grented 50 gems, each worth 1000 gold.
 - The party is attacked by some Evil Os.
 Spoops makes a wish to kill them: "I wish that each member of the party, including Bazzdows, Spoops, Elira, Adalynn, and Os each gain a 3rd level boon by using the lives of the Evil Os' as a sacrifice to gain this power."
 -
+-
+-
 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)
 - Creation of Mortis Lux HQ
+- The party returns to the underwater elven city beneath the ofean on Ereriad.
+Adalynn casts her Moving Mountains 10th level spell to raise the city into the sky.
+Then Adalynn uses a powerful 10th level spell of her own creation to carve out a demiplane of her own from the deep ethereal, using part of her soul to anchor the plane to multiple other worlds.
+She then inserts the mountain city into the demiplane, creating a secure private world to be used as Mortis Lux's HQ.
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.
 - Meeting Obox-Ob
 - [Saving the Sun](/Events/saving-the-sun)